Looking for :

 and using careful manoeuvring to resist the attack.

-It is not uncommon for pirates to use small arms fire and Rocket
+It is not uncommon for pirates to use small arms fire and Rocket4.6

 crew who have planned and trained in advance of the passage